Phil Plantier

-Phillip Alan Plantier (born January 27, 1969) is an American former professional baseball player who played in Major League Baseball (MLB) primarily as an outfielder from 1990 to 1997.
+Phillip Alan Plantier (born January 27, 1969) is an American former professional baseball outfielder who played in Major League Baseball (MLB) from 1990 to 1997.
 Listed at 6 ft 0 in and 175 lb, he batted left-handed and threw right-handed.
-After his playing career, he spent three seasons as a hitting coach with the San Diego Padres.
+After his playing career, he spent three seasons as a hitting coach with the San Diego Padres and as an assistant hitting coach with the Los Angeles Angels.

 Playing career

-Plantier was an 11th round draft pick of the Boston Red Sox in the 1987 Major League Baseball Draft.
+The Boston Red Sox selected Plantier in the 11th round of the 1987 Major League Baseball Draft.
 He developed a knack for hitting home runs in the minor leagues and skipped the Double-A level altogether.
 Plantier first entered the major leagues in 1990 after a midseason call-up from the Pawtucket Red Sox and primarily served as a pinch hitter, but did not play enough for it to be considered his rookie year.
 In 1991 he was first called up to Boston in June, and played in 11 games, but was sent back down to Pawtucket two weeks later.
 He was finally called back up to Boston on August 10 and went on a very impressive run over 42 games.
-In 53 total games and 148 at-bats, he hit 11 home runs and 35 runs batted in (RBIs) while hitting .331, for an average of a home run hit every 13.38 at-bats.
+In 53 total games and 148 at-bats, he hit 11 home runs and 35 runs batted in (RBIs) while hitting .331, for a ratio of a home run hit every 13.38 at-bats.
 As a result, Plantier finished 8th in Rookie of the Year voting.

 Plantier was unable to repeat his rookie performance in 1992, and was traded to the San Diego Padres during the following offseason.
 He enjoyed his best full season in 1993 wherein he hit 34 home runs with 100 RBI, both career highs.

 After an injury plagued 1994 season, Plantier was part of an eleven player offseason trade between the Padres and the Houston Astros that brought Ken Caminiti and Steve Finley to San Diego while sending Derek Bell to Houston, among others.
 He was later traded back to the Padres in July 1995 after roughly half a season with the Astros.
 Prior to the 1996 season, Plantier signed with the Detroit Tigers, however, during spring training he was traded to the Oakland Athletics for infielder Fausto Cruz and pitcher Ramon Fermin, spending the 1996 season as a reserve outfielder and designated hitter for the A's.

-Plantier signed with the San Diego Padres for the 1997 season, his third stint with the team, and later was traded mid-season to the St. Louis Cardinals, where he again spent time as a reserve outfielder and finished out his major league career.
+Plantier signed with the Padres for the 1997 season.
+On June 13, 1997, the Padres traded Plantier, Fernando Valenzuela, and Scott Livingstone to the St. Louis Cardinals for Rich Batchelor, Danny Jackson, and Mark Sweeney.
+Plantier played for the Cardinals as a reserve outfielder and finished out his major league career.
 Plantier signed as a free agent with Toronto Blue Jays in 1998, but did not appear in any major league games with the club.